DragonflyStats/Projects/Blogs/Diary_2025_September_Jeremy_Brett.md

-Of course!
-Here’s a more structured version of your text with improved readability and flow:

----

 On September 12, 2015, the world marked the 30th anniversary of Jeremy Brett’s passing.
 While it remains unclear whether any official commemorations took place, a likely tribute is the memorial bench in Clapham Common, situated near the bandstand and a small shop just north of it.